Eye on Innocence

 Do not neglect your responsibility to teach your children God’s design for sex and purity.

 Many parents dread “the talk,” that stressful moment in time when they have to explain how babies “get here.”
 But wise parents understand that they can lay a foundation for “the talk” that will make discussions about purity and sex a normal part of every day life.
 Be pro-active in shaping your child’s view of purity.
-Childhood is a precious time and our culture gives children information or places demands on them that they are just not wired to fully understand.
-Do relinquish your privilege and responsibility to this voracious monster the responsibility for shaping your child’s thinking on this important topic.
+Childhood is a precious time, and our culture gives children information, or places demands on them that they are just not wired to fully understand.
+Do not relinquish your privilege and responsibility for shaping your child’s thinking on this important topic to this voracious monster.

 ~ What are my goals for our child’s view of purity?

 ~ What does modesty look like for our family?

 ~ What activities will encourage purity?
 Which ones will not?

 Your answers will help dictate your child’s activities, television viewing, movies, computer time, clothing, friendships, reading material, video games, etc. It’s very likely you will have to go against the norm to achieve your goals.
 You may have to opt out of popular activities and develop some creative activities of your own to maintain your vision of innocence of body and soul.

 Making our choices for our children at this young age should reflect choices we will want them to make when they are teens.
 For example, a revealing bikini may be adorable on a two year old; however, we may not be as comfortable when we see our sixteen year old daughter wearing one.
 Even though we might want to encourage a ‘macho’ temperament in our little toddler, it is not as appealing if he becomes an aggressive young man.
 Wise young mothers will start shaping their daughters’ thinking about clothing from the time they are toddlers, pointing out what’s too revealing, too short, etc. You are in a war for the mind of your child.
 Don’t sell short the opportunities to lay a strong foundation.